 To be honest, I do struggle with taking so many supplements.
 It's not that it's that hard, but it can be expensive (the daily cost for the supplement routine listed above is $5.56) and I don't love the idea of taking dozens of pills every day.

 To be fair, they do work and there are worse things than taking safe and natural supplements, but I'd love to find a herbalist who could make me a custom tincture that blends a lot of the nutrients I need into one mixture, reducing the number of separate supplements I have to take.
 If anyone knows of a great herbalist, please leave a comment as I could really use some recommendations.

 PCOS + Fertility Support

 When I first got diagnosed with PCOS, I was left feeling shattered after being told that getting pregnant would be very difficult for me.
 I knew without doubt that I wanted a family.
-(Update June 2020: Fortunately, once I healed my hormones naturally, I got pregnant on my first try and now have two beautiful babies!)
+(Update June 2020: Fortunately, once I healed my hormones naturally, I got pregnant and now have two beautiful babies!)

 This topic is near and dear to my heart, as so many women struggle with getting pregnant.
 If that is you: I see you.
 I hear you.
 You are not alone.

 Fortunately, there ARE things we can do to increase our fertility, and you don't have to figure it out alone!

 Did you know there is actually a science to getting pregnant quickly and easily, staying pregnant, and finally getting to have the baby you’ve been dreaming of?